CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

  The [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear) function has another *implicit cast*.
 When linear is called with only one parameter it will transform things like `linear($temperature)` to things like `linear($temperature, globalMin($temperature), globalMax($temperature))`.
 This is what sets the context of the coldest and hottest features for `ramp`.

  Sometimes, the data has outliers (features with data that is very far away from the norm).
-In this cases, we may want to ignore them when computing the `ramp`.
+In these cases, we may want to ignore them when computing the `ramp`.
 This can be easily done by manually setting the second and third parameters of linear to the minimum and maximum values of the data range we are interested.

 TODO Let's see it with one example.
 TODO we could add an example with outliers and show different vizs: